bberka/TrendyolSharp/README.md

 # Introduction
-TrendyolSharp is a simple Trendyol API Wrapper class library written in .NET Standard 2.1
+TrendyolClient.Sharp is a simple Trendyol API Client for C# with .NET 5+ version.

-This project aims to wrap each Trendyol API endpoints to .NET class and methods using the power of type safety
+This project aims to wrap each Trendyol API endpoints to .NET class and methods using the C# and type safety.

-It can be used to develop integrations for Trendyol sellers
+It can be used to develop integration projects for Trendyol Sellers interacting with Trendyol API

 # Warnings
-1. This project still under development process, there could be potential bugs be careful when you use it
+1. This project still under development and not finished product, there could be potential bugs be careful when you use it
-2. Logging very minimal or not exists as well as error handling
-3. Project implementations still ongoing so the tests not done
-4. Data validations are very minimal and Trendyol API will throw errors if you give invalid data
+2. API Requests are not validated and not all has been tested.

 # Implementations
 - [X] Trendyol Marketplace API